c4tk/c4tk/src/content/events/albuquerque/2015G/indigitous.md

 ﻿## Indigitious
 ---
-All projects must be submitted on Indigitious.

-While our codeforthekingdom.org site serves as the source for information and link registration for every city, Indigitous officially serves as the global online community site that will connect all Code for the Kingdom participants and projects.
-Founded by Campus Crusade, Indigitous is a movement passionate about connecting people to Jesus using digital strategies.

-In addition to adding your project, which must be done on the Indigitous platform to be part of Code for the Kingdom,  you will also be able to:
+We will be using [Indigitous.org](https://indigitous.org) as the place for projects, community, and collaboration.
+Indigitous.org serves the Global Hackathon by providing a global online community site that connects all Code for the Kingdom participants and projects.
+Indigitous is a movement passionate about connecting people to Jesus using digital strategies.
+In addition to adding your project to Indigitous.org, the platform will also enable you to:

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Search for projects you might be interested in
 <br>